mobilemancer/curly-octo-couscous/docs/vehicle-rental-management-system-prd.md

 ### 7.3 Date/Time Handling

 - No partial days
-- Minimum amount of days a car can be rented is 1
+- Minimum amount of days a vehicle can be rented is 1
-- If a customer return a car the the same day they rent it, we charge for 1 day
+- If a customer return a vehicle the the same day they rent it, we charge for 1 day
 - Take time zones into account when doing calculations
   - If user don't enter a date with a timezone, assumt it's in the users local timezone
   - Get user timezone at application startup